Puneeth-Talluri/CivilAdvocacy/README.md

 # CivilAdvocacy
-• This app will acquire and display an interactive list of political officials that represent the current location (or a specified location) at each level of government.
+• This app acquires and displays an interactive list of political officials that represent the current location (or a specified location) at each level of government.

 • Android location services will be used to determine the user’s location.

-• The Google Civic Information API [here](https://developers.google.com/civic-information/)  will be used to acquire the government official data (via REST service and JSON results).
+• The Google Civic Information API [here](https://developers.google.com/civic-information/)  is used to acquire the government official data (via REST service and JSON results).

 • Clicking on an official’s list entry opens a detailed view of that individual government representative.